Dysphagia Therapy Like No Other

 Phagenyx® Neurostimulation System

-Introducing the first and only treatment using pharyngeal electrical stimulation (PES) to restore swallowing control, facilitate airway protection, and accelerate recovery.
+Introducing the first and only treatment using Pharyngeal Electrical Stimulation (PES) to restore swallowing control, facilitate airway protection, and accelerate recovery.

 Personalized levels of PES, delivered at the earliest stages after injury, enhance neurorehabilitation and reorganization of swallowing control, while requiring minimal patient participation.